BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    -Please do!
 I am learning just like you.
 If you want to contribute, please send pull requests to the dev branch.

 ##Change Log

+`0.9.0` - September 2, 2012

+- Complete rewrite of the Boilerplate example.
+The example now illustrates how to make a simple add/remove user table with Backbone Collections, Models, and Views.

+- Upgraded to Lodash 0.6.1

 `0.8.0` - August 22, 2012